Michael Wallace (lawyer)

-Background
+Early life

 Michael Wallace was born January 1, 1951, in Biloxi, Mississippi.
 He received his bachelor's degree cum laude from Harvard University in 1973.
 In 1976, he graduated from the University of Virginia School of Law, where he served on the Virginia Law Review and was named to the Order of the Coif.
 Wallace then clerked for Mississippi Supreme Court Justice Harry G. Walker from 1976 until 1977 and then-Associate Supreme Court Justice William Rehnquist from 1977 until 1978.

+Career

 From 1980 to 1981, Wallace worked as a research analyst for the United States House of Representatives House Republican Research Committee.
 From 1980 to 1983, he worked as the counsel for the Office of the Republican Whip in the U.S. House under future Mississippi senator Trent Lott.
 Wallace was a legislative consultant to the Administrative Conference of the United States from 1984 to 1994.
 The Conference's primary responsibility was to examine administrative processes in Congress and federal agencies for the purpose of recommending improvements.

 From 1984 to 1990, Mr. Wallace served as a board member of the Legal Services Corporation, a private, non-profit corporation established by Congress to promote the availability of legal services to the indigent.
 He served as board chairman from 1988 to 1990.
 From 1983 to 1986, Mr. Wallace was an associate at the Jackson, Mississippi law firm of Jones, Mockbee, Bass & Hodge.
 For a substantial time he was a partner at Phelps Dunbar LLP, also in Jackson.
 In 1992, President George H. W. Bush considered Mr. Wallace for nomination to the federal bench.
 His name was submitted to the American Bar Association for review, and some civil rights organizations expressed their opposition.
 The nomination never came before Congress.
 He is currently a shareholder with the firm of Wise, Carter, Child & Caraway in Jackson, Mississippi.